Welcome to today's edition of the Rush 24-7 podcast.

 Fat Tuesday is always a Tuesday before Lent.

-Fat Tuesday, Big Mardi Gras.
+Fat Tuesday, big Mardi Gras.

-They're showing live coverage of the Mardi Gras, the Fat Tuesday celebration, which is fine.
+I just saw one of the networks, forget which, they're showing live coverage of the Mardi Gras, the Fat Tuesday celebration, which is fine.

-I got no problem with it.
+I ain't got no problem with it.

 Well, hell's bells.